5jt/dyalog-cookbook/manuscript/Appendix-02_User-commands.md

 The above is the default folder for the 64-bit Unicode version of Dyalog 17.0 for all Dyalog user commands available within that version.

+## Where to put user commands

-## Using the default folder
+### Using the default folder

-If you want to keep life simple the obvious choice seems to be this folder: you just copy your user command into this folder and it becomes available straight away.
+If you want to keep life simple the obvious choice is to copy your user command into the folder Dyalog has reserved for this very purpose starting with version 17.0.

-Simple may it be, but this is _not_ recommended:

-* When a new version of Dyalog comes along you need to copy your own stuff over.
-* When you use more than one version of Dyalog in parallel you have to maintain several copies of your user commands.
-* Because of Microsoft's security measures, writing to that folder requires admin rights.
+It's in `%HOMEDRIVE%%HOMEPATH%\Documents\MyUCMDs`[^envvars].
+This folder is scanned automatically by Dyalog at start-up time and when `]URESET` is executed.
+Any script with the extension `.dyalog` is expected to be a user command class or user command script.
+This is also true for any sub folders.

+Notes:

+* User commands in that folder are only available for that specific user, not all users.
+Naturally it depends on the circumstances whether that's a good thing or a bad thing for you.
+* From version 17.0 onwards every version will look into the same folder, so the user command must check itself whether it is compatible with the version it is called from.

-For these reasons you are advised to use a different folder.
+For these reasons you might decide to go for a different folder.

-## Use your own dedicated folder
+### Use your own dedicated folder

 Let's assume that you have a folder `C:\MyUserCommands` that's supposed to hold all non-Dyalog user commands.